 Currently, graduate work at Texas A&M at Galveston is offered through the Departments of Marine Sciences, Marine Biology and Maritime Administration.

 The Master of Marine Resources Management (MMRM) degree is available as a thesis or non-thesis degree designed to serve the increasing need for professionals trained in managing coastal and ocean resources.
 The program is offered on the Texas A&M University at Galveston campus, drawing on TAMUG’s extensive faculty resources in the departments of Marine Sciences, Maritime Administration, Marine Transportation, the Center for Texas Beaches and Shores and the Center for Ports and Waterways.
 The 36-hour thesis-option or 32-hour non-thesis option program consists of a core set of science, management and environmental law/policy courses.
 Students will be required to take additional hours of elective courses to complete their degree program, with the option to pursue a thesis if desired.
+This program is also available as a 3+2 program, allowing the student to achieve the Ocean and Coastal Resources B.S. degree and the Master of Marine Resources Management degree in 5 years.

 For program and general course information, registration assistance, deadlines or general graduate information, please contact firstname.lastname@example.org.